75 Staff Appreciation Ideas

 • Start each meeting with gratitude for each team member.

-• Print out and display your center’s positive reviews.
+• Print out and display your program’s positive reviews.

-• Put up an affirmation mural outside your center, where families can write notes of gratitude to your staff.
+• Put up an affirmation mural outside your program, where families can write notes of gratitude to your staff.

-• Create compliment boxes—a box for each staff member, with their name on it—and leave anonymous compliments in the boxes throughout the week.
+• Create compliment boxes for each staff member and leave anonymous compliments in the boxes throughout the week.

 • Do random gift card giveaways when staff members are seen doing something awesome.

-• Gift teachers at-home meal kits to tell them how “soup-er” they are.
-Add dry soup ingredients, like beans, lentils, and stock powder, to a glass jar.
+• Gift teachers at-home meal kits to tell them how "soup-er" they are by adding dry soup ingredients to a glass jar.

 • Set up a trail mix bar for your staff in the staff lounge.